Always From Scratch

 • ×

-Home » Recipes » Italian Vegetable Recipes
+Home » Recipes » Italian and American Pasta

-Published: Apr 3, 2023 · Modified: Mar 18, 2025 by Vinny · This post may contain affiliate links · 1 Comment
+Modified: Mar 18, 2026 by Vincent DelGiudice · Published: Apr 3, 2023 · This post may contain affiliate links · 1 Comment

 A bowl of pasta primavera.

-Looking for more delicious easy pasta recipes with vegetables?
+Looking for more delicious, easy pasta recipes with vegetables?
 Try our Pasta with Peas and Pancetta or Italian Summer Pasta with Zucchini.

 Jump to: